-Next up in The Interrogation Room… Tom Leins catches up with Anthony Neil Smith to discuss his new book, The Cyclist (Bastei Entertainment).
+Next up in The Interrogation Room… Tom Leins catches up with Tess Makovesky to discuss her new book, Gravy Train (All Due Respect).

-Congratulations on the release of your new book, The Cyclist.
-How would you pitch the story to would-be readers?
+Congratulations on the publication of your new book!
+How would you pitch Gravy Train to potential readers?

 Which contemporary writers do you consider to be your peers?